DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-08-12-making-of-distributed-cache.md

  quite stable and contains lot of good [features](https://github.com/npgall/cqengine#cqengine-overview) like indexing, querying etc and great [speed](https://dzone.com/articles/comparing-search-performance).
 - **Indexing:** CQEngine allows [indexing](https://github.com/npgall/cqengine#complete-example) objects with particular variables and attains O(1) performance while querying.
 - **Queries:** CQEngine also has querying abilities almost [as feature rich as SQL](https://github.com/npgall/cqengine#string-based-queries-sql-and-cqn-dialects)
 - **Snapshot ready event:** Once client connects to server cache, it starts receiving the initial snapshot data from server.
-Once the entire snapshot data is received, a ready event is fired.
+Once the entire snapshot data is received, a ready event is fired, allowing application to start its working.
-- **Realtime data:** After initial snapshot is received the client can receive data in real time.
+- **Realtime data:** After initial snapshot is received, client can start receiving data in real time.
 Whenever Server cache receives new data it pushes the same to all clients using TCP module.
 - **Add/Delete/Update events:** The data events are of add/delete/update types.
-- **Dirty cache:** Due to distributed nature of cache, there is a possibility client cache disconnects with server, and still has dirty data in its cache.
-Such dirty state of cache was acceptable in most cases, and was controlled using connection listeners exposed by TCP module.
+- **Dirty cache:** Due to distributed nature of cache, there is a possibility client cache disconnects with server (network issues or if server is down), and still has data in its cache (aka dirty cache).
+Such state of cache was acceptable in most cases, and was known using connection listeners exposed by TCP module.

 ### Application use-cases

-- **Default server client cache:** Default caching which uses server cache which stores golden copy, and a client which receives data in form of initial snapshot and then real-time updates.
+- **Default server client cache:** Default caching which uses server-cache which stores golden copy, and 1 or more clients which receive data in form of initial snapshot and then real-time updates.
 - **Filter based cache:** Server client cache which allows client to subscribe to a certain kind of data (based on filter).
 Though, we implemented this filtering on caching module in client cache, thus it did not save bandwidth though it made client code cleaner.
 - **Streaming cache:** Form of client which does not store data in CQEngine, it just receives data from server.
 Helpful in services like auditing.
-- **Multi client cache  (Downstream feeds):** Form of client which connects to multiple cache servers at once.
+- **Multi cache:** Form of client which connects to multiple cache servers at once.
 Helpful in services which connect and process trades from multiple markets.
 - **Lazy cache:** Form of cache where if server cache shares only requested data with client.
-This is implemented simply by using 2 server caches off which 1 stores entire copy, while other stores only data requested by client cache using remoting.
+This is implemented simply by using 2 server caches off which 1 stores entire copy, while other stores only data requested by client cache.
+  Client requested the required data using remoting.

 <figure>
     <a href="{{ site.url }}/images/blog/cache/multiclient_cache.jpg"><img src="{{ site.url }}/images/blog/cache/multiclient_cache.jpg"></a>